Reviews You Can Rely On

 Our Verdict

 With its easy-to-drink-from spout and carrying handle, the Takeya Actives Insulated bottle is a great hydration companion for days around town.
 From the desk to the gym and the car ride in between, this bottle is simple, inexpensive, and easy to drink from.
 Though we liked the convenience of this design, we had some concerns with the durability of this bottle, especially for the price.
-It's also one of the heaviest of the best water bottles we tested, and the lid is difficult to properly clean.
+It's also one of the heaviest of water bottles we tested, and the lid is difficult to properly clean.
 Because of these shortcomings, the Takeya Actives isn't the first insulated bottle we would typically recommend.

 REASONS TO BUY